rstemmer/musicdb/docs/source/usage/install.rst

 For Arch Linux and Fedora, a package is provided that can be installed via ``pacman`` on Arch Linux or ``dnf`` on Fedora.
 If you do not use Arch Linux or Fedora, see the :doc:`/usage/fromsource` documentation.

-Download the latest MusicDB package and execute the following commands.
 To make the web interface accessible ``apache`` is used as web server.
 Any other web server can be used as well.
 Finally Icecast is used to provide an SSL secured audio stream.